Committee of Interns and Residents: Founding and early decades

-In a landmark achievement in 1975, CIR won contractual limits for on-call schedules of one night in three.
-In the late 1980s and early 1990s, CIR successfully negotiated innovative maternity leave clauses, won provisions for pay for housestaff covering for absent colleagues, and in 1989 helped shape New York State's regulations that set maximum work hour limits for housestaff.
-Since then, CIR members have negotiated hours limitations and program security clauses in Miami, Los Angeles, and Boston.
+In a landmark 1975 agreement, CIR won contractual limits capping on-call schedules at one night in three in New York City.
+In the late 1980s and early 1990s the union negotiated early maternity-leave provisions and pay for housestaff covering for absent colleagues, and in 1989 it helped shape New York State regulations setting maximum work-hour limits for housestaff, well before national duty-hour rules existed.
+Since then CIR members have negotiated hour limitations and program-security clauses at hospitals in Miami, Los Angeles, and Boston.